01 of 09

 Secure the Bottom of the Bag With Tape

 Fold the bottom crease upwards, and apply tape to secure.
 This side will be the bottom of the gift bag.Continue to 9 of 9 below.

 Finish the Top of the Gift Bag

-13. Cut a square of cardboard the same size of the bottom of the bag and place inside for extra stability.
+Cut a square of cardboard the same size as the bottom of the bag and place inside for extra stability.
 Cut a piece of cardboard the width of the top of the bag plus one inch high.
 Glue it under the top wrapping paper margin.

-Now that you have learned to make a gift bag, it is time to get creative.
-You can construct a gift bag from any type paper.
-You can use wrapping paper, speciality papers or even newspaper in a pinch.
-Your gift bags can be beautiful "one of a kind" presentations, that let the recipient know you think they are special.
+Now that you have learned to make a diy gift bag, it is time to get creative.
+You can construct a DIY gift bag from any type of paper.
+You can use wrapping paper, specialty papers or even newspaper in a pinch.
+Your DIY gift bags can be beautiful "one of a kind" presentations, that let the recipient know you think they are special.
 Who wouldn't love that!